int-brain-lab/iblrig/docs/source/developer_guide.md

 ### iblrig.base_tasks.BaseTask
 This is the base class for all tasks.
 It provides abstract methods and methods to create the folder architecture and for the Alyx database registration.

-When subclassing BaseTask, you must override the following methods:
+1. When subclassing BaseTask, you must override the following methods:
    -   `_run()`: This is the main method of the task.
 It is wrapped into by the run() method that provides the folder creation and Alyx interface before and after the task run.
      -  `start_hardware()`: This method starts the hardware modules and connects to each one of them.

+2. Make sure you document your protocol name with the from `protocol_name` property.
 ### Hardware modules
 Hardware mixins, in `iblrig.base_tasks` are dedicated to specific modules.
 These are mixin classes that provide hardware-specific functionality.
 To use those mixins, compose them with the `BaseClass` above.
 The mixins for hardware modules provide a way to decouple the hardware-specific code from the task code.